 You will receive an email from our Enrollment Coordinator about 2-3 weeks before a child’s scheduled move-up date.
-Teachers also receive notification when a new child is coming into their rooms and will reach out to you to offer any information needed.
+Teachers receive notification when a new child is coming into their rooms and they will reach out to offer any information needed.

-We always suggest taking your child to visit the new classroom about a week before the scheduled move to say hello to the classroom teachers.
-Talk about the move to the new classroom at home and use the teacher’s names, as well as the names of any of the children in the room that your child may already know.
+We recommend that you take your child to visit the new classroom about a week before the scheduled move.
+It's a chance to say hello to the classroom teachers and become more familiar with their new environment.
+Talk about the move to the new classroom at home and use the teachers' names, as well as the names of any of the children in the room that your child may already know.